Peanuts: Early development: 1950-1955

-Peanuts began as a daily strip on October 2, 1950, in seven newspapers: Minneapolis Tribune, the hometown newspaper of Schulz; The Washington Post; Chicago Tribune; The Denver Post; The Seattle Times; and two newspapers in Pennsylvania, Evening Chronicle (Allentown) and Globe-Times (Bethlehem).

-Schulz was required to draw the strip in four equally sized panels, to allow editors run the strip horizontally, vertically, or 2-by-2.
+Peanuts began as a daily strip on October 2, 1950, in seven newspapers: Minneapolis Tribune, Schulz's hometown newspaper; The Washington Post; Chicago Tribune; The Denver Post; The Seattle Times; and two newspapers in Pennsylvania, Evening Chronicle (Allentown) and Globe-Times (Bethlehem).
+Schulz had to draw the strip in four equally sized panels so that editors could run the strip horizontally, vertically, or 2-by-2.
 By October 1951, the strip appeared in 36 newspapers.
-Schulz sought to rival with other then-contemporary newspaper comics, such as Pogo which appeared 80 newspapers at the time, and Nancy which appeared in 400.
+Schulz sought to rival the reach of other newspaper comics at the time, such as Pogo,which appeared in 80 newspapers, or Nancy, which appeared in 200.

-Schroeder began playing his piano in September 1951, and revealed his love for Beethoven in November 26, 1951.

-Schulz began to draw a half-page format Sunday strip that first appeared in newspapers on January 6, 1952.
-The strip was in 40 newspapers in the US.

-The design of the characters quickly developed in the first two years of the strip, with less exaggerated proportions and slightly more realistic postures.

-In February 1952, Schulz indicated that the strip had reached a certain level stylistic maturity: Schulz recommended that very early strips should not be reprinted when book publisher Rinehart & Company proposed that the strips from 1950 and 1951 be collected into a book, where "characters were beginning to develop and the ideas were changing".

-Over the course of four years the strip began to syndicate outside of the US, being translated into Spanish and syndicated in Latin American countries with the title Carlitos.
+Peanuts first appeared as a half-page format Sunday strip in newspapers on January 6, 1952, at the time appearing in 40 newspapers across US.
+By this point the design of the characters had less exaggerated proportions and slightly more realistic postures.
+Schulz indicated that the strip had reached a certain level of stylistic maturity, recommending against the reprinting of very early strips when book publisher Rinehart & Company proposed that the strips from the first year of Peanuts be collected into a book.
+Over the course of four years, the strip began to syndicate outside of the US, being translated into Spanish and syndicated in Latin American countries with the title Carlitos.

-Cultural success: 1956-1987
+Cultural success: 1956–1987

 On April 9, 1965, Peanuts became the subject of an edition of Time magazine; the characters appeared on the front cover along with the title "The World According To Peanuts", signalling the strip's ascension in American culture.
-The 1960s is generally considered to be the "golden age" for the strip.
+The 1960s are generally considered to be the "golden age" for the strip.

-The strip appeared in 1,480 newspapers in the US by 1975, and in 175 outside the US.
+By 1975, Peanuts was in 1,480 newspapers in the US and in 175 abroad.